 - Develop research plans for individuals and/or collections.
 This is the best suggestion.

 - Don't be subscribed continually to online databases.
 Take a 6 month break from one of them.
 Focus on others. if you can afford all or most of them go for it.
 But many can't, yet they still stay continually subscribed.
-I took a break from ancestry.com for a couple of 6 month periods and used other online resources instead.
+I took a break from ancestry.com for a couple of 6 month periods and used other online resources instead, or worked on offline research.
 And I didn't suffer total withdrawal.
 I do the same thing with online newspaper databases - I take a few month break from time to time.

 - Work on photos and stories for a month and ignore the BMD hunt.
 Those dead people will still be there and their "dates' will not have changed.